nicolecomputer/the-cards/slides.md

 <FiveCards />

 <!---
-With that said, I want to tell you about some of the light cards that I've learned, that help me.
+You will have aid.
+You may not always know the light cards that are available to you.
+But I want to tell you about some that dear to me.
 -->